 The education and clinical training of Internal Medicine residents is a central focus in the Department of Medicine.
-We provide comprehensive training in general internal medicine for all residents, particularly those seeking a subspecialty fellowship, as well as abundant opportunities for residents interested in primary care and hospitalist medicine.
+We provide comprehensive training in general internal medicine for all residents seeking career in a subspecialty fellowship, primary care and hospital medicine.

-The broad and flexible curriculum allows residents to put together a well rounded program suitable for their individual educational needs.
-Residents participate in a comprehensive core curriculum that emphasizes the breadth and depth of internal medicine and a series of electives that allow them to explore areas of clinical and research interest.
+The broad and flexible curriculum allows residents to put together a well-rounded program suitable for their individual educational needs.
+Residents participate in a comprehensive core curriculum that emphasizes the breadth and depth of internal medicine and a broad choice of electives that allow them to explore areas of clinical and research interest.

 Goals of the Residency Education Program

 - Learn the principles and knowledge necessary for the practice of general internal medicine balanced with a comprehensive exposure to the medical subspecialties.